sdkennedy/baconflux/README.md

 ### Stores

+#### Overview
+The purpose of Flux stores is to hold and manage the modification application state.
+Flux stores contain Bacon Properties that listen to Action Buses for events which modify their internal state.
+Every time a property state changes it in turn emits its own event.

 #### Creating Store Properties
 Store properties have an initial state and can be mutated by incomming action events.
 ```js